bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 ## Navigating this Project

-The flowchart below is a visualiztion of project.
-There were nine different machine learning algorithms deployed to solve the problem.
+The flowchart below shows a breakdown of the nine different machine learning algorithms deployed to solve the problem.
 An ensemble model was created out of them, and refined.

 ![Project 1 Flowchart](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project 1 - Classify Gender by Test Grade - Synthetic/Project_1.drawio.png> "Project 1 Flowchart")